-Here's our pick of the best mountain bike lights.
-Bombing around in the dark may seem like a mad thing to do, but night riding is great.
+Here's our the best mountain bike lights as rated by our expert panel of testers.
+Bombing around in the dark may seem like a mad thing to do but night riding is great!

 In terms of price, what light you put where and ultimate Lumen count you have a ton of options.
-We’ve picked bar lights and helmet lights in various price categories but you can easily mount half of the handlebar lights on a helmet, there’s a lot of versatility and choice available for the night rider.
+We’ve picked handlebar lights, best mountain bike helmet lights and e-bike specific in various price categories.
+When the clocks go back the lights come out – and with the best featured here, the gloomiest trails will glow this winter.

 Best mountain bike lights

-- Lupine Wilma R 7 – WINNER BAR LIGHT
+- Lupine Wilma R 7 review – WINNER BAR LIGHT

-- Exposure Diablo MK12 – WINNER HELMET LIGHT
+- Exposure Diablo MK12 review – WINNER HELMET LIGHT

 ‘View deal’ links